jessedc/jessedc.github.io/_posts/2010-02-23-integrating-apple-iads-melbourne-cocoaheads-november-2010.markdown

 ---
 layout: post
-title: "Integrating Apple iAds - Melbourne Cocoaheads November 2010"
+title: "Integrating Apple iAds - Melbourne CocoaHeads November 2010"
-date: 2010-11-11 13:00
+date: 2010-11-11 13:00 +1000
 comments: true
 categories: [presentations]
 ---

-I'm presenting a talk tonight at Melbourne Cocoaheads on implementing Apple's iAd framework.
+I'm presenting a talk tonight at Melbourne CocoaHeads on implementing Apple's iAd framework.
 I'll be going over how to add the iAd framework to your project, a handful of things to remember about using iAds and an overview my first hand experiences with Seoul City Metro as an iAd supported app.

 I will be showing some code I have recently sourced a named [JCAdSupportedNavController][2] that provides a good way to implement iAds in a UINavigationController.
 You can check it out on [github][2].